WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 How we do go from a string of amino acids to predicting what this protein might do in the cell?
 This is where another type of database comes in: protein family databases.

-For the vast majority of predicted protein sequences, nobody will have done an experiment to test what its function is.
+For the vast majority of predicted protein sequences, nobody will have done experiments to test what its function is.
 However, we can use the principle of **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have similar structure, and therefore similar function.
 In reality, protein sequences are analysed in terms of domains: these are subsequences of a protein that have a defined tertiary structure or sequence motif, conferring a defined function.
 A protein can consist of several domains.
 When comparing proteins between organisms, often the region encoding a protein domain is highly conserved whilst the bit that connects different domains together is more divergent.

-A well known example of a protein domain database is Pfam (http://pfam.xfam.org/).
-Pfam uses massive multiple alignments of all of the known proteins with a certain domain to capture a representative model (a Hidden Markov Model - LINK to further info on HMMs?) of that domain.
+A well known example of a protein domain database is [Pfam](http://pfam.xfam.org/).
+Pfam uses multiple sequence alignments of the known proteins with a certain domain to capture a representative model (a profile Hidden Markov Model) of that domain.
 Other protein domain databases, that might use slightly different methods to define domains, are:  CATH, CDD, HAMAP, MobiDB Lite, Panther, PIRSF, PRINTS, Prosite, SFLD, SMART, SUPERFAMILY and TIGRfams.
-Luckily for us, all of these databases are united under the InterPro consortium (https://www.ebi.ac.uk/interpro/).
+Luckily for us, all of these databases are united under the [InterPro](https://www.ebi.ac.uk/interpro/) consortium .

 InterPro provide a tool, InterProScan, that we can use to search protein sequences against all of the member databases to identify any protein domains that the protein might have:

 * Copy the T265_10539 protein sequence from WormBase ParaSite onto your clipboard
-* Go to https://www.ebi.ac.uk/interpro/search/sequence/, paste your sequence into the box and click search.
+* Go to the [Interpro Search page](https://www.ebi.ac.uk/interpro/search/sequence/), paste your sequence into the box and click search.

 You may need to wait a few minutes for the search to run.

+FIGURE: Interproscan results
 ![](figures/figure_3.8.5.png)

 On the results page, each horizontal coloured line represents a match between our protein sequence and a domain or motif in one of the InterPro member databases.
 If you mouse over these, you'll notice that several databases have a match to an Innexin domain.
 InterPro groups the same domain represented in different databases under a single InterPro accession; in our case this is the Innexin family (IPR000990).

 * Click through to read more about the Innexin protein family on the Interpro site.

-Hopefully you're convinced that InterProScan is an extremely useful tool for predicting gene and protein function.
+InterProScan is an extremely useful tool for predicting gene and protein function.
 At WormBase ParaSite, we have pre-run InterProScan to annotate protein domains for all of the genes in our database so you don't have to do it yourself every time!

 * Back on WormBase ParaSite, click the “Protein summary” menu option in the navigation menu on the T265_10539 transcript page.